 Definition of Baseline Equipment

-The baseline for the Time of Sale measure is based on the current Federal Standard efficiency level; 13 SEER and an estimate of expected peak rated efficiency of 10.5 EER.
+The baseline for the Time of Sale measure is based on the current Federal Standard efficiency level; 13 SEER and an estimate of expected peak rated efficiency of 10.5 EER for standard sized units or 12 SEER and 10.5EER for space constrained units.
+Note, the space constrained product baseline should only be used when the efficient unit is classified as space constrained.
 It is assumed that ‘Quality Installation’ did not occur.